 Except for age, your dependent child should continue to meet these conditions up until the application process is done.

 If Your Child is Eligible, You Can Sponsor

 - If you are a Canadian citizen, your child may also be a Canadian citizen, though the child is not born in Canada.
 You may not sponsor your child for permanent residence if the child is a Canadian citizen already.

 - If you are sponsoring only your child, and not sponsoring your spouse or partner, you will put in the application your child as the principal applicant.
 You must be able to show that the other parent or legal guardian approves of your child immigrating to Canada.

 - If the child you want to sponsor has a child of their own (your grandchild), you will have to include your grandchild as a dependant in the application.

 - If you have an adopted child or an orphaned family member and you want to sponsor them, you must adhere to the guidelines to sponsor your adopted child or orphaned family member instead.

 - If your spouse or partner and a child you are sponsoring (either their own child or a child the two of you had together), you will have to name your spouse or partner as the principal applicant and the child as the dependant in the application.

-In showing that they meet the admissibility conditions, your spouse, partner, dependent child and their dependent children (if appropriate) should give:
+In showing that they meet the admissibility conditions, your spouse, partner, dependent child, and their dependent children (if appropriate).

-- all the documents and forms needed for their application including Medical exams and Biometrics
+All the documents and forms needed for their application including Medical exams and Biometrics